Satisfying cravings while staying true to a keto diet can be hard, which is why I love keto casseroles.

 Plus, they’re like the multi-tool of the homemade meals because you can make them with anything.

-Craving a juicy cheeseburger?
-I have just the keto recipe!
+Craving keto chicken casserole recipes?
+I have just the thing!

 What about a high stack of pancakes?
 Yep, I’ve found an awesome keto recipe for that, too.